tarunbatra/password-validator/README.md

 ## Options
 The following options can be passed to `validate` method:
-* `list` - If set, validate method returns a list of rules which failed instead of true/false.
+* `list` - If set, the validate method returns a list of rules which failed instead of true/false.

 ## Resources
 * API Reference